Alto Flugelhorn

 Although both the low orchestral trumpet and the alto trumpet are the same length and you might think the distinction is unnecessary, they are completely different instruments.
 I have experience with both types, and they could not be any more different in sound, feel, and function if they tried.
 The difference is as large as a modern tuba compared to an ophicleide.

-As if two instruments in the same family that are the same length but are completely different was not confusing enough, there is actually a third instrument to throw into the mix: the F or Eb bass trumpet.
+As if two instruments in the same family that are the same length but are completely different was not confusing enough, there is actually a third instrument to throw into the mix: the F or E-flat bass trumpet.

 These instruments have a larger bore and bell than alto trumpets and take a trombone mouthpiece, and function essentially the same as the more common C and Bb bass trumpets.
 Once again, these instruments are entirely removed from either the low orchestral trumpet or alto trumpet in sound, feel, and function.
 Eb bass trumpets are most often seen nowadays in German folk music, for example as the middle voice between a rotary flugelhorn and a large Bb bass trumpet or bass flugelhorn.
 Here is a great example: